Cocos-BCX/1808/README.md

 # Application Examples of COCOS 1808 Standard and Worldview System

-  This chapter will describe the operation of contract on BCX-NHAS-1808 standard digital assets, and how the non-homogeneous assets travel and link in different worldviews in COCOS-BCX chain.
-For more information, please refer to the `COCOS-BCX Smart Contract User Guide`.
+  This chapter will describe the operation of contract on BCX-NHAS-1808 standard digital assets, and how the non-homogeneous assets travel and link in different worldviews in Cocos-BCX chain.
+For more information, please refer to the `Cocos-BCX Smart Contract User Guide`.

 ## Operation of Contract on COCOS 1808 Standard Digital Asset
 ### Transfer of Non-Homogenous Assets Ownership